Hemitrichia: Habitat and ecology

-Description of organism
+Description

 Hemitrichia is one of six current genera within the family Trichiaceae within the order Trichiida.
 Trichiida are endosporous Myxomycetes, meaning their spores are held within an acellular structural wall.
 They are members of the superorder Lucisporidia, which are the brightly coloured Myxomycetes that lack a feature called the columella, which is an extension of the spore stalk through the structure that holds the spores.
 Members of the family Trichiaceae are described as having sessile or stalked fruiting bodies, and either hold spores in a plasmodiocarpic or a sporocarpic vessel (see Life cycle).
 Family members also have tube-like capillitium that are hollow and can have “decorations” such as spirals or spines.
 In the genus Hemitrichia, these tube-like capillitium threads will form an “elastic net”.
 These nets will take on the colour of the spores within them, which ranges from yellow to red as is expected in superorder Lucisporidia, or the brightly coloured slime molds.